Q: What do you call an organic compound with an attitude?

 BME595: Medical Imaging

-This course covers magnetic resonance, ultrasound, x-ray, and clinical optical imaging, and nuclear medicine, emphasizing the physics and mathematics behind each modality and the role of each in a clinical setting.
-The labs will involve image reconstruction and analysis for the various imaging modalities, including a live animal imaging session.
+This course covers magnetic resonance, ultrasound, x-ray, clinical optical imaging, and nuclear medicine, emphasizing the physics and mathematics behind each modality and its role in a clinical setting.
+The labs involve image reconstruction and analysis for the various imaging modalities, including a live animal imaging session.

 Where To Get Some Experience Before Deciding?